 Timbs v.
 Indiana

-While the U.S. Supreme Court has already held that most of the protections in the Bill of Rights apply to the states through the Fourteenth Amendment, it has not specifically ruled on the Excessive Fines Clause.
+While the Supreme Court has already held that most of the protections in the Bill of Rights apply to the states under the Fourteenth Amendment, it has not specifically ruled on the Excessive Fines Clause.
 Seizing on that point, the Indiana Supreme Court announced that it would “decline” to impose “a federal test” on Indiana in the absence of a direct command by the U.S. Supreme Court.
-In doing so, our brief argued, the Indiana Supreme Court abdicated its responsibility to enforce the protections of the Fourteenth Amendment.
+This decision, our brief argues, is entirely at odds with the text and history of the Fourteenth Amendment.

 March 5, 2018